 Inside: Here is the best black bean soup (southwestern style) you kids will ever eat.
 It can change a simple soup into a gourmet meal.
 And, it’s an opportunity for your kids to learn a lot of healthy smart cooking in the kitchen!

 Best Black Bean Soup

 Years ago, my good friend, Antoinette shared this best black bean soup recipe with me.
-It’s a little more involved and requires more steps so try making it with your preteens and teens.
-It calls for different cooking procedures that will help them become a more experienced cook—chopping, sautéing, mincing, pureeing, and more.
+It uses different cooking procedures that will help your children/grandchildren become a more experienced cook—chopping, sautéing, mincing, pureeing, and more.
 Note the add-ons at the end of the recipe—they turn a simple soup into a gourmet meal!

 Hygge: the Danish Concept that Includes Homemade Soup

 Ever hear of Hygge?
-It’s a Danish concept that encompasses slowing down, warmth and coziness.
-It’s about taking your time, savoring flavors and snuggling up by the fire.
-Making this best black bean soup together with your kids is the perfect activity to start practicing the art of Hygge.
-Here are 7 other Hygge activities to do with your kids:
+It’s a Danish concept that encompasses slowing down, warmth, and coziness.
+It’s about taking your time, savoring flavors, and snuggling up by the fire.
+Making this best black bean soup together with your kids/grandkids is the perfect activity to practice the art of Hygge.
+Here are 7 other Hygge activities: